DLR-RM/rafcon-task-planner-plugin/PlanningSetupForm.md

 ### Planner Script Location

 This field expects a python script, which will be responsible for the planning part of a Task.
-How to implement such a script can be found in this [Section](ToDO: provide LINK).
+How to implement such a script can be found in The [Planner Integration Section](PlannerIntegration.md).
 The Planner Script Location field is a file chooser.
 The file choosen here will be used for Planning.
 **Important:** If `Other...` is not selected in the 'Planner' field, this field will be stored, but ignored during Task process.